fafadiatech/ft-ansible-playbook/odoo/README.md

 ###### Note: If you user apt-get to Install Ansible then you will by default have ansible.cfg and hosts file in /etc/ansible/ directory
 Thats it.
 We are done with the installation part of the Ansible.

-Edit ansible.cfg with the following paramaters
+Edit ansible.cfg with the following parameters
 ```
 [defaults]